epfl-ada/ada-2023-project-datababes/README.md

 ### Sentiment Analysis
 By using sentiment analysis we can map reviews and potentially also words from the dictionaries we use to a positive-negative sentiment scale, which allows us to verify and better understand the reviews themselves.

-### T-Tests
+### T-Tests and Mann-Whithney U Test
-We will use t-tests to give our assumption some statistically expressed support by quantifying significances.
-More specifically, for beer styles that are present in the top 20 only in certain months, we will check if that difference in good ratings is stastitically significant.
+We will use these tests to give our assumptions some statistically expressed support by quantifying significances.
+More specifically, we used the Mann-Whithney U Test to show that the distributions of the ratings between US users and the others are significantly different which supported our decision to only focus on US users.
+We also used t-test to have statistical backing to our assumptions, like on the ratings of the two datasets to show that the ratings in the two datasets are significantly different.

 ## Timeline